|

 eat fish from the chippy (with the batter removed).

-was at its worst; even though the levels of sodium and
+When Thomas's anaemia was at its worst, he would only eat ham for two weeks.
+Even though the levels of sodium and

 nitrates in the ham were very unhealthy, eating ham was better than